Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 • A late payment penalty of 2% each month or $20, whichever is greater, will be assessed.
 The total amount of your late payment penalty will be capped at 30% of the outstanding levy.

 • Your existing S Passes will be revoked.
 You can only apply for new S passes after you've paid off your arrears and fines.
-Do note your S Pass holders must obtain new S Passes before they may continue working.
+Do note that your S Pass holders must obtain new S Passes before they may continue working.

 • You won’t be allowed to apply for or issue S Passes, or renew existing S Passes.